 Fold this shaver out and lock in place.
-Measures over 2 inches when fully extended for hard-to-reach areas.
-Ergonomic rubberized soft grip handle is comfortable to use.
+Measures over 2 feet when fully extended for hard-to-reach areas.
+Ergonomic, rubberized, soft-grip handle is comfortable to use.
 The 1.5-inch wide blade offers a smooth shave.
 Offers a great battery life between charges.

-It may occasionally pull hairs, compared to a manual wet shaver.
+It may occasionally pull hairs, as opposed to a manual wet shaver.

 Heavier than other models.

 The head flows with the contours of your back for a smooth shave.
-Half-collapsible S-shape design makes it easy to get to difficult to reach areas.
-Comfortable easy grip rubber handle decreases slippage.
+Half-collapsible S-shape design makes it easy to get to difficult-to-reach areas.
+Comfortable easy-grip rubber handle decreases slippage.
 The 4-inch teethed blade is suitable for both wet and dry shaves.
-Includes cleaning brush to maintain your shaver.
+Includes cleaning brush.

 The blades can dull and even rust quickly.

 The 20-inch handle is convenient and gets to difficult areas.
-Pack includes 15 x 4-inch blades, making this a very cost effective shaver.
-Insert three blades to begin with and once dulled, turn them over.
-Extremely cost effective to use.
+Pack includes 15 x 4-inch blades, making this a very cost-effective shaver.
+Insert 3 blades to begin with and once dulled, turn them over.

-Some users find it isn't effective over ridges, like shoulder blades.
+Some users find it isn't effective over ridges, such as shoulder blades.
 Takes a lot of getting used to.

 Whether it’s called manscaping or whole-body grooming, many men do not stop at facial hair when it comes to their daily or weekly shaving regimen.
 Other regions of the body become fair targets for a razor and shaving cream, including the chest, back, legs, and lower torso.
 While some areas are relatively easy to trim or shave with a standard razor, areas like the back can be very challenging to maintain, especially without assistance.